-If you graduated in or after 2020, you must request that your college of pharmacy send your official transcript to NABP before you can register for the exam and receive an Authorization to Test (ATT).
+If you graduated in or after 2020, you must request that your college of pharmacy send your official transcript to NABP before you can purchase the exam.
 Pharmacy schools may have a processing fee to send your official transcript to third-party testing sites.

 Your ATT will be issued via email by Pearson VUE.
 It is valid for one testing session and has an expiration date.
 If you do not receive the ATT, check your spam folder, or contact Pearson VUE customer service.

-Your NAPLEX eligibility is granted once you receive your ATT and the exam payment link appears in your e-Profile.
+Once NAPLEX eligibility is granted, the exam payment link appears in your e-Profile.
 As soon as you become eligible, NABP strongly recommends you purchase your exam.
 You may also purchase a score transfer at this time.

 - Schedule your test date and location

 After purchasing the exam, you can schedule your appointment with Pearson VUE.
 If you are a first-time test-taker, you must create a Pearson VUE online account to schedule your appointment.
 This step requires you to enter the NABP ID number you received in your ATT letter.
 Check with Pearson VUE to learn more about scheduling your NAPLEX exam.